ClementNerma/NightOS/docs/specs/kernel/data-structures.md

 - Increase the memory cost of the last entry when it isn't full
 - Slow down insert times when the last entry is full (needs to allocate)

+## Timestamps

+Timestamps are stored as milliseconds, starting from January 1st, 1970.
+This is to guarantee interopability with existing algorithms using Unix's EPOCH constant.

+They are represented as an 8-byte unsigned integer number.